On this page:

 Latin was the official language of the legal profession in England until 1733.
 Researchers of the Early Modern period are, therefore, likely to encounter Latin documents at some point when using archival material.

 It is common to find records such as deeds, registers, wills and court papers written in Latin well in to the 16th century.
 These records tend to have a standardised structure that employs set phrases.
 Understanding key set phrases employed in different record types can help researchers to pinpoint pertinent information within a document, without having to understand every word that is written.

-From the late-1500s it becomes more common to find these records in English although certain habits do persist, such as the use of Latin dates and versions of English names.
+From the late 16th century, it becomes more common to find such records in English; although some habits persists, such as the use of Latin dates and Latinised English names.

-Therefore, whilst it is not necessary that you become a Latin scholar to study the early modern period, some knowledge of the resources available to aid understanding of the language can be helpful.
+Therefore, whilst it is not necessary to be a Latin scholar to study the Early Modern period, some of the resources outlined below can be helpful.

 - Perseus Latin Dictionary An online dictionary of Latin terms from Perseus Digital Library